JanssenProject/jans/docs/janssen-server/fido/conditional-ui-and-fallback.md

 ### Step 1 — Registration (Writing the allowList Cookie)

 When a user registers a new passkey, persist the credential to the `allowList` cookie.
-Use the `PasskeyInterceptionScript.py` as a reference.
+Use `PasskeyInterceptionScript.py` as a reference.
 The key points:

 ```python
 # After successful attestation: